Skip to content

 install the official docker cli from https://docs.docker.com/get-docker/

-most compose commands work on kraud, but the docker cli is somewhat limited.
+most compose commands work on kraud, but the docker cli is somewhat limited. we generally recommend using kra instead.

 You can use docker context use to quickly switch between the kraud remote context and your local docker (default). for other methods, see the official docs